jiharu/INTM3D/README.md

 # INTM3D
-Class notes for the 3D Modelling & Animation INTM-2016-001 course in OCAD University 2017/2018
+Class notes for the 3D Modelling & Animation I INTM-2016-001 course in OCAD University